Have a Fun Family Weekend

 - Search for hiking trails in your local area and head out for a long walk in the fresh air.

 - Go for a family bike ride – preferably on a no-traffic cycle route.

 - Try birdwatching, either in your garden, or at the park or woods, and see how many different species you can spot.

 - Go fly a kite.
-We have these kites from Amazon and they fly really well with very little effort or skill needed.
+You can get easy to use kites now which fly really well with very little effort or skill needed.

 - Try your hand at fishing at a local fishery, pond, lake or river.
 (Always check if you need a permit first!)